 A workflow is defined as a set of states and transitions for a business object.
 Workflows facilitate business objects through their correlating real world business process by defining sequences of states (steps) and transitions, made up of transition conditions and post-transition actions.

-There are 2 types of workflows:
+There are two types of workflows:

 • Standard workflow - Includes a predefined sequence of states and transitions for an object type.
 These workflows are commonly used across various business processes.